WebexCC-SA/LAB-1309/docs/Excercise3.md

 - Increase this timeout to 30 seconds and publish the flow.

 !!!
 Note
-		Detailed instructions on how to edit and republish flows have not been provided, as these steps were performed earlier in the lab.
+		Detailed instructions on how to edit and republish flows have not been provided intentionally, as these steps were performed earlier in the lab.

 - Retest the flow by calling in again and place a successfull order.

 Congratulations!
-You have completed this task and the lab!
+- You have completed this task and the lab!